 Similarly, students should only access non-class related websites during break time.
-Pinterest, messaging, e-mail, Facebook, games, etc. are not allowed while taking a class.
+Social media, chatting/messaging, and games are not allowed while taking a class.

-For graduation every student must earn the same number of credits required by their home high school.
-At N-K, that number is 48 credits.
-Students in the alternative program must complete 2 work-based credits as part of the 48 total credits.
+For graduation every student must earn 50 credits.
+Students in the alternative program must complete 2 work-based credits as part of the 50 total credits.